kl2806/devfest-data-science-track/level_1.md

 ```

 Here we're seeing exactly how the information is being presented to the browser.
 It may
- be a little tough to see at this level, but each row of the table (starts
+ be a little tough to see at this level, but each row of the table (a table starts
- with `<tr>` and ends with `</tr>`) has tell us more about the day that we may be
+ with `<tr>` and ends with `</tr>`) can tell us more about the day that we may be
  interested in.
 This means that we can write a program that will extract
  the data we want.
 Awesome!

 Now let's think about the scope of this project -- we probably want at least a
-couple of years' worth of data for meaningful analyses.
+couple of years' worth of data for meaningful analyses to predict outcomes accurately.
 Let's say that we're
 interested in data between January 1, 2013 and December 31, 2015.
 Now, we just need to
-write code that'll allow us to get all the links to the data we want.
+write code that will allow us to get all the links to the data we want.
 If you remember
 from before, the link was
  "http://www.wunderground.com/history/airport/KNYC/2016/1/1/DailyHistory.html" for
  January 1<sup>st</sup>, 2016.
 So it seems likely that we only need to substitute the